ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 		- Explosion now uses linear falloff (was erroneously using sweet-spot).
 		- Increased explosion radius from 4 to 7.
 		- Increased projectile speed from 80 to 135.

-**4.1.0** *The Skillful Update, Part Huntress*

-- New content:
-	- Skills
-		- Huntress: MK7b Rockeye Mini (Primary): Fire a non-seeking arrow which sticks and explodes, dealing damage and inflicting procs twice.
-		- Huntress: Laser Bola (Secondary): Throw a seeking hard-light net which tethers groups of enemies for damage over time.
-- Balance pass:
-	- Celestial Gambit
-		- Now adds ~1/6 the extra difficulty of a Shrine of the Mountain to the teleporter event per stack.
-- Old-War Lidar now performs a team check before applying to a target, meaning self damage should no longer cause it to self-target.
-- Lemurian's Claw and Celestial Gambit will no longer select AI-blacklisted items to give to enemies.
-- Reorganized projectile prefab assets into their own folders (separate subfolder for ghosts).
-- Fixed the Equipment Max Charges tweak not ever being applied.
-It may also now be enabled/disabled in config.
-- Fixed a formatting error in the Macho Moustache description.
-- Fixed a possible issue where void items may have depended on the vanilla SotV expansion, instead of the SotV+TS combo expansion.
-- Fixed inverted normals on one side of the Stamina Bar model.
-- Updated TILER2 dependency to 7.4.0 (required update).